qrvey/partner-portal/docs/admin/08-Content Deployment/definitions.md

 3. Configure the destination content using the options provided.
 4. When finished, click **OK**.

-## Create a Deployment Definition
+## Create a Deployment Definition That Creates a New Application

-### Before you begin
-Verify that the desired package version has been created.
-For more information, see [Packages](../08-Content%20Deployment/packages-and-versions.md).

-### Create a deployment definition that creates a new application
 1. In Qrvey Admin Center, click the **Content Deployment** icon in the left-side menu and display the Deployment Definitions tab.
 2. Click **Create Definition**.
 The Deployment Definition Description page displays.
 3. At the top of the page, enter a name and description in the fields provided.